RaspberryPiFoundation/weather-station/README.md

   `sudo reboot`

 1. Ensure that a CR/BR1225 3 volt coin cell battery has been inserted.
 Positive `+` side facing up.
-1. Enable the Real Time Clock (RTC).
-First drop into root:

-  `sudo -s`

-  Enable the RTC:

-  `echo "pcf8523 0x68" > /sys/class/i2c-adapter/i2c-1/new_device`

-  Check that that it now appears in `/dev`
+1. Check that the Real Time Clock appears in `/dev`

   `ls /dev/rtc*`

   Expected result: `/dev/rtc0`

-  Press `Ctrl - D` to come out of root.

 1. Initialise the RTC with the correct time.